Yojouhan/sentiment-analysis/README.md

 # sentiment-analysis
-Sentiment analysis project for the Big Data course I'm taking in NKUA Department of Informatics and Telecommunications postgraduate program
+Sentiment analysis project for the Big Data course I'm taking in NKUA Department of Informatics and Telecommunications postgraduate program.